ricardomayerb/qmacroexamples/bgp_and_productivity_toy.Rmd

 Balanced Growth Path and productivity process
 ========================================================

-Along a deterministic Balanced Growth Path, consumption, output, capital and investment growth at the same constant rate equal to $(1+\mu_a)$ .
+Along a deterministic Balanced Growth Path, consumption, output, capital and investment growth at the same, and constant, rate than productivity, which we denote  $\mu_a$ .
 This justifies defining stationary modifications of those variable as follows:

 $$C_t := \frac{\tilde{C}_t}{A_{t-1}  }, \quad  K_t := \frac{\tilde{K}_t}{A_{t-1} }, \quad  I_t := \frac{\tilde{I}_t}{A_{t-1} }, \quad L_t := \tilde{L}_t$$